Home

 Description :

 This course provides an overview of several of the key accounting and reporting topics within U.S. GAAP.
 This includes a discussion of accounting for business combinations, revenue recognition principles, and leasing transactions.
-This course also address topics such as goodwill impairment, segment reporting, how to account for software (both internal-use and for resale) as well as requirements related to accounting changes and error corrections.
+This course also address topics such as goodwill impairment, litigation, how to account for software (both internal-use and for resale), requirements related to accounting changes and error corrections, as well as the appropriate use of Non-GAAP financial measures.

 Version : 1.0